guidone/tirunner/README.md

 tbd

 ## Components
-In order the access the components repository, it's needed to register the ssh key to access the server (see below).
+In order the access the components repository, it's needed to register the ssh key to access the server (see below) and initialize the local project to the components

+	jake init

 List all components available